Managed IT Services Pricing

 Alternatively, co-managed IT can work alongside your IT department.
 You may elect to have your managed IT partner handle all of the complex IT initiatives while your in-house team handles day-to-day tasks (daily maintenance, backup, administration and IT security).
 Or, your in-house team may want to tackle the higher-level process and have your managed IT partner take on the day-to-day workload for your organization.

 Because the managed services engagement can take on many different formats, knowing how much to budget for these services can be difficult to define without knowing the full context of your organization’s needs.
-But there are factors that can affect pricing.
+Several factors can affect pricing.

 While obtaining new hardware and software or scheduling a one-time project or incident response will often be items you need all-at-once (with some exceptions, payment plans are realistic possibilities), managed IT services work in a subscription model where an ongoing relationship will be handled with monthly payments.